oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-data/accessing-the-context.md

 ## Transactional implications

 The entire StockResource class is covered by the @Transational annotation.
 This means that as we update the database with the stock changes in the transaction the same transaction will also cover the creating of the audit records.
 Thus both the stock level and the associated audit record will succeed or fail together.
 Admittedly here we are using the same database, but this would also apply if the audit records were being written to a completely different database.

+---

+## End of the lab, what's next
+You have finished the optional lab of **Accesing the request context with Helidon**.

+The next lab in the Helidon labs is **Communicating between microservcies with Helidon**